 Vegan and gluten-free options

 For Los Angeles residents, you can get the delicious Primo’s Donuts ASAP via any third-party delivery service.

-Founded in 1956, the company redefined the buttermilk donut.
+Founded in 1956, the company has redefined the buttermilk donut.
 Its crispy glazed outside gives way to a gooey, cake-like inside.
 Their original glazed donuts are so light, you'll practically float when you eat them.
-Their jelly-filled treats have the perfect ratio of smooth jelly and donut in every bite.
+Their jelly-filled treats have the perfect balance of smooth jelly and donut in every bite.
 Let your taste buds do the talking.

-As mentioned, any third-party delivery service will do, whether it's Doordash, Grubhub, UberEats, or Postmates.
+As mentioned, any third-party delivery service will do, whether it's DoorDash, Grubhub, Uber Eats, or Postmates.
 Half a dozen, however, will not do: You’ll need to get at least a dozen.
-It’s about $22 per dozen before the fees and tips, so roughly $32 in the end.
+It’s about $29.50 per dozen before the fees and tips.

 Do Donut Delivery Services Offer Gluten-Free Options?